Trump: South Korea should pay for $1B missile defense system

 "It's collateral damage to the [U.S.-South Korea] alliance," said Euan Graham, director of the Lowy Institute's international security program.

 South Korean Defense Minister Han Min-koo has repeatedly said his country won't bear the cost of the system.
-His ministry stuck to that stance following Trump's remarks.

 "There has been no change in our basic position that the South Korean government provides the site and infrastructure for THAAD ... and the U.S. side shoulders the cost of its deployment, operation and maintenance," the Defense Ministry said in a statement Friday.